isuthermography/dataguzzler-python/doc/source/installation.rst

 ============

 Dataguzzler-Python is distributed as a Python source tree.
-You will need a Python installation (at least v3.8).
-Also install the prerequisite dependencies listed in the about section (above or in ``about.rst``.
+You will need a Python installation (at least v3.8) with the setuptools and wheel packages installed.
+Also install the prerequisite dependencies listed in the about section (above or in ``about.rst``).

 If you are also installing SpatialNDE2 (highly recommended), you may want to do that first, as on some platforms (Windows)